 \section{Anisotropic Green Coordinates}

 In this section, we present a detailed derivation of the anisotropic Green coordinates.
 We begin by introducing the boundary integral formulation of the anisotropic Laplacian equation.
-It is not trivial that, despite the introduction of anisotropy, the equation can still be expressed using boundary integrals to determine the coordinates of any point within the cage.
-Subsequently, we discretize this integral equation to obtain anisotropic Green coordinates that exhibit linear reproduction and translation invariance.
-Finally, we analyze their properties.
+It is non-trivial that, despite the introduction of anisotropy, we can still use boundary integrals to determine the coordinates of any point within the cage.
+Subsequently, we discretize this identity to obtain anisotropic Green coordinates that exhibit linear reproduction and translation invariance.
+Then, we analyze their properties.